Surf Style: History

-The Clearwater Beach location at 311 South Gulfview Blvd. was slated for reconstruction in 2010, to include 31,000 square feet of space, adjoining restaurant space for Britt's Laguna Grill, and 349 space parking garage.
+Their flagship store is located in Clearwater Beach, Florida was slated for reconstruction in 2010, including a FlowRider indoor surfing and boogie boarding installation, 31,000 square feet of space, adjoining restaurant space for Britt's Laguna Grill, and 349 space parking garage.
 A delay was requested due to the BP oil spill.
 In 2011, Surf Style opened the new $11 million superstore.
-A 300-space parking garage was also built adjacent to the superstore, in part to offset spaces lost when the beach's Gulf Walk enhancements were constructed.

 There was a dispute with the City of Clearwater over outdoor displays at its superstore on Clearwater Beach.

-Also in 2011, Surf Style was sued by Abercrombie & Fitch for trademark infringement over use of a seagull image.
+In 2011, Surf Style was sued by Abercrombie & Fitch for trademark infringement over use of a seagull image.
 In 2013 the company partnered with Guy Harvey.

 On Tuesday, March 14, 2023, at the Clearwater Beach location, 20 year old Jonathan Stanley shot and killed 22 year old Rodney Sweeney.
 Stanley was arrested soon afterwards.

 Offerings

 The beachwear sold at Surf Style includes sarongs, sunblock, and swimsuits.
 The indoor FlowRider artificial wave provides an opportunity to learn surfing, a sport difficult to practice on the Gulf of Mexico with its small waves.
+They sell items including Birkenstock, Crocs, Ray Ban, and others.